 Today, you have more choice of active noise cancelling headphones than ever before.
 Active noise cancellation is convenient, and it works great for travelers.

-You can choose from over-ear headphones (often slightly smaller) and earbuds.
 Make sure they feature active noise cancellation.
-True, ANC headphones usually cost more money, but it’s worth the price in the long run.
+Even though, ANC headphones usually cost more money, it’s worth the price in the long run.

 With good traveling headphones, you’ll cancel out a lot of annoying background noise and enjoy your music or videos in peace (or get some sleep).
 These are the go-to headphones for frequent fliers and commuters.

-Cancel the engine noises, and people chatter with the best noise cancelling headphones you can find here.
+Cancel the engine noises, and people chatter with the best noise cancelling headphones here.

 All-around, versatile (a bit of everything)